edlectrico/Apache-Kafka-Java-Example/README.md

 A simple Java example of how Apache Kafka works sending integer messages to a topic.

 ## Requisites:
-  1. Zookeeper must be installed in your system
+  1. [Apache Zookeeper](http://apache.rediris.es/zookeeper/) must be installed in your system
-  2. Kafka must be also installed (too obvious)
+  2. [Apache Kafka](https://kafka.apache.org/downloads.html) must be also installed (too obvious)

 Before executing this class we must: